Buying Real Estate in Leh Ladakh

 In nearby Himachal Pradesh, one can buy property which is residential in nature but not agricultural land.
 This means that in H.P., you can buy any property which lies within the municipal limits of the town, but not property outside it.

-Under special conditions, one can buy up to 500 square yards of agriculture land in H.P., but the process is very lengthy and requires knowing the right people and having the right amount of mone.
+Under special conditions, one can buy up to 500 square yards of agricultural land in H.P., but the process is very lengthy and requires knowing the right people and having the right amount of money.
 This is the reason why in J&K people mostly lease real estate from the locals.

 This year when I went to Manali near Leh with my friends, we met a lawyer in Manali.
 One of our friends took a small hotel on lease in Manali.
 The lawyer told us one could buy agricultural land in HP if he/she is an ex-servicemen or a senior citizen farmer, and Himachal is still on the loose side, but buying real estate in Leh Ladakh directly is not possible; it can only be done via a local.